 - To believe and have hope in one's self, the mana of others and the man of the environment - Deliberate acts of teaching across the school - Perseverance, Integrity, Respect - To accomplish one's dreams, support the dreams of others and the growth of our environment - Deliberate acts of teaching across the school - Confident (communicator), Adaptable to change, goal setting

 Level 3 Subjects

 - 1. English

 - 2. Communication Skills English

-- 3. Environmental Studies

-- 4. Financial Capability

-- 5. Hard Materials (Materials Technology)
+- 3. Hard Materials (Materials Technology)

-- 6. Hospitality and Catering
+- 4. Hospitality and Catering

-- 7. Mathematics Statistics & Modelling
+- 5. Mathematics Statistics & Modelling

-- 8. Physical Education
+- 6. Physical Education

-- 9. Science
+- 7. Science

-- 10. Social Sciences
+- 8. Social Sciences

-- 11. Te Reo Maori me ona Tikanga
+- 9. Te Reo Maori

-- 12. Visual Arts (Painting)
+- 10. Visual Arts